-As a part of professional behaviour, punctuality is expected at all learning experiences (lectures, tutorials, skills laboratories, and clinical placement).
-Students who are repeatedly late in attending learning experiences will be asked to meet with the relevant year level coordinator and explain their behaviour.
+As part of professional behaviour, punctuality is expected in all learning experiences (lectures, tutorials, skills laboratories, and clinical placements).
+Students who are repeatedly late in attending learning experiences will be asked to meet with the relevant year-level coordinator and explain their behaviour.
+If a student continues to demonstrate poor punctuality, they may be then asked to meet with the course coordinator and/or the head of discipline linking with the components relating to attendance (see attendance section).